shenxianpeng/blog/source/_posts/2020/08/rdp-problem.md

 You could login to the vSphere Web Client if you have via console or have some other way to login that machine.

-1. Go into regedit and navigate to
+1. Open regedit.exe and navigate to

     ![Regedit](rdp-problem/regedit.jpg)

 2. Search and Delete `LicensingGracePeriod` and `LicensingGracePeriodExpirationWarningDays`

 3. If deletion failed, this failure message appears `unable to delete all specified values`, you need change permission.
+Refer to the related [videos](https://www.youtube.com/results?search_query=unable+to+delete+all+specified+values) on YouTuBe.

-> You could follow related [videos](https://www.youtube.com/results?search_query=unable+to+delete+all+specified+values) on YouTuBe
+4. Reboot if still not work.

->
+In my case, every 90 to 120 days the RDP end of grace period shows up. this is not the final solution. please let me know if you have a better solution.

-> Thanks Bill K. share with me above fix solution.
+> Finally thanks Bill K. share with me above fix solution.